Yvialga/Yvialga/README.md

 </div>-->
 ### Soft skills
 - I take care to ensure that my websites and applications are secure and accessible.
+- I wish to develope as best as possible, so I'm looking into methods such as the trunk based development, git flow, clean code or SOLID

 ## Projects
 1. [**Canoe for sale**](https://github.com/Yvialga/canoe-for-sell)